Testing Transparency

 Purpose of the Assessment

-Two different kinds of CIAs are available for districts and schools to use – a Computer-Adaptive Comprehensive Interim Assessment (CA-CIA) and a Fixed-Form Comprehensive Interim Assessment (FF-CIA).
-These assessments may be administered at the beginning of the school year as a pre-test to measure what students know and are able to do in relation to the content standards at each grade level and then administered later in the school year to measure how much improvement students have made following instruction.
+The West Virginia Fixed Forms are comprehensive fixed-form assessments aligned to West Virginia’s state academic standards and to the same test blueprint as the WVGSA.
+The Fixed Forms may be administered at anyt time during the school year to measure what students know and are able to do in relation to the content standards at each grade level.
 The results give students, teachers, and families meaningful information on students’ initial knowledge and skills level.
 This information is used to plan instruction throughout the year to ensure that students make progress toward college and career readiness.
+Items come from a semi-secure item bank.
+Teachers may view the items.

 Requirement for the Assessment

-Optional – Counties and schools may – but are not required to – administer the CIAs.
+Counties and schools may – but are not required to – administer the Fixed Forms.
 Some counties may require these assessments on a county level.

 Amount of Time to Complete the Assessment

-The CIAs are untimed tests that take approximately 1-2 hours for each content test session.
+The Fixed Forms are untimed tests that take approximately 1-2 hours for each content test session.
 The ELA test consists of two sessions, including one session that consists of an extended writing task.

 Scheduled Assessment Window

-Counties decide when the CIAs are administered.
-The CIAs often are administered in the fall prior to instruction and/or mid-year as a checkpoint on student proficiency prior to taking the WVGSA.
+Counties decide when the Fixed Forms are administered.
 Counties and schools may set their own testing schedules according to their needs.

 Time and Format for Dissemination of Results